Direct marketing and the law

 Emails and digital messages

-Sending digital messages for commercial, idealistic, or charitable purposes is prohibited in the Netherlands.
-This covers email as well as phone messages (texts or MMS messages) and messages sent on forums and social media such as Twitter and Facebook.
+Sending digital messages for commercial purposes is banned in the Netherlands.
+This includes not only email but also phone messages (texts or MMS messages), and messages via forums and social media.
 This is governed by the Telecommunications Act.
 If you want to use data from the Business Register for email marketing, you must obtain the data subjects' prior consent.
 You should record this consent and keep the records available for regulators.
 These requirements do not apply if someone is or has been a customer of your company.
+A customer may withdraw their consent at any time.Â